aidar-khabibullin/aidar-khabibullin/README.md

 ---

-## Leadership

-- **Team Lead** of a 5-person frontend team — introduced code review standards, cut release cycle time, grew team to full autonomy.
-- **Mentored** 5+ mid/junior developers; one promoted to senior in 12 months, another's code review velocity doubled.
-- **Hiring** — interviewed and onboarded frontend engineers; reduced onboarding time by 40%.
-- Comfortable working across product, design, and engineering in Agile/Scrum environments.

----

 ## Contact

 - 📧 [ajobsforme@gmail.com](mailto:ajobsforme@gmail.com)
 - 💼 [linkedin.com/in/aidar-khabibullin](https://linkedin.com/in/aidar-khabibullin)
-- 📍 Istanbul, Turkey · Open to remote Frontend Tech Lead, Senior Frontend Engineer, Staff / Principal Frontend Engineer, and Frontend Architect roles
+- 📍 Istanbul, Turkey · Open to remote Frontend Tech Lead, Senior Frontend Engineer, Staff / Principal Frontend Engineer, and Frontend Architect roles.
+If you're building something where frontend architecture is a product lever and not just a styling layer, let's talk.